 Drowning occurs when submersion in liquid causes suffocation or interferes with breathing.

-- During drowning, the body is deprived of oxygen, which can damage organs, particularly the lungs and brain.
+- During drowning, the body is deprived of oxygen, which can damage organs, particularly the brain.

 - Doctors evaluate people for oxygen deprivation and problems that often accompany drowning (such as spinal injuries caused by diving).